zzyzxlab/tao.js/packages/docs/src/content/story/the-tao.md

 As long as the Network implements the guarantees provided by the TAO Programming Model, we are free to change the App and Architecture independent of one another.
-Adding new Application Contexts and hanndlers will not affect the Network.
-Changinng the Network implementation will not affect the Application Contexts or handlers used to implement our App.
+Adding new Application Contexts and handlers will not affect the Network.
+Changing the Network implementation will not affect the Application Contexts or handlers used to implement our App.

 Learn more in the page [about it here](../intro/decoupling.md)